Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning

-Even if historical data are available and privacy concerns are ignored, frequent triggering of requests during CU still poses a key challenge.
+Meanwhile, even if the historical data are fully available and privacy concerns are ignored, frequent triggering of requests during CU still poses a key challenge.
 Specifically, the {\textit{cumulative effect}} of multiple unlearning requests in CU can severely impair the \textit{model fidelity} and \textit{system efficiency}.
 As a result, existing unlearning methods often exhibit a poor trade-off between these two indicators, especially under the stress of adversarially frequent triggering~\cite{TSC-unlearing2,unlearning-8,unlearning-2-exact}.

-On the one hand, exact unlearning methods typically rely on partial re-training using the retained dataset, which incurs substantial computational and time overhead~\cite{unlearning-2-exact,unlearning-4-exact,unlearning-5-exact}.
-The accumulated inefficiency in CU creates a potential vulnerability to Denial-of-Service (DoS) attacks, where a single forgetting target may be fragmented into multiple frequent requests to overwhelm the system.
-On the other hand, relatively efficient methods are often limited to approximate unlearning, which inevitably risks unintended removal of valuable knowledge that ought to be preserved, thus compromising the model fidelity on non-forgotten data~\cite{unlearning-9,unlearning-10,unlearning-11}.
-Even minor compromises in model fidelity can accumulate and compound under multiple requests, potentially leading to catastrophic degradation or even collapse of the model, reducing the quality of service.
+On the one hand, exact unlearning methods typically rely on partial re-training via the retained dataset, which incurs substantial computational and time overhead~\cite{unlearning-2-exact,unlearning-4-exact,unlearning-5-exact}.
+The accumulated cost in CU creates a harsh vulnerability to the Denial-of-Service (DoS) attacks, as a single forgetting target may be fragmented into multiple frequent requests to overwhelm the system.
+On the other hand, the methods with more efficiency are limited to approximate unlearning, risking unintended removal of valuable knowledge that ought to be preserved and compromising the model fidelity on non-forgotten data~\cite{unlearning-9,TKDE-Unlearning2,unlearning-11}.
+Such compromises in model fidelity can accumulate and compound during CU, leading to catastrophic degradation or even collapse of the model, reducing the quality of service.